cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 The simple common model use case is covered by participating in the relation of the link.

 # Catalog of field mappings
+The following table lists combinations of field mappings and models as an orientation.

+- **Model**: Short notatiopn of the model by just specifing the links and the number or references when > 1 followed by the approach (R/L/E).
+    - AB2E = Link from A to B with 2 references to B, modeled as effectivity satellites
+    - AA2R = Link from A to A
+    - AB3R+ABC = Link from A to B with 3 references to C + Link to A,B,C
+    - AB3L = 3 separate Links from A to B
+- **FieldD**: The data content of a field, that is regulated in multiple partitions follwed by the number of target tables, followed by the coverage of relation ,(bk,dc,hsd, lsd separated by "," for multiple use of same field, separated by " &" for different fields)
+    - BK1- = Business key in one table used for one relation
+    - BK2+ & 1
+- **Test**: Number of the test case, that will cover this setting (set *italic* when not implemented yet, set to "-" when his combination is not possible, embedded in > < when this contains other combinations and drives a test case)

+| Model | Relation